dpsitcouncil/site/src/events/fps-cod-mobile.md

 ---
-title: FPS - COD Mobile
+title: FPS - Call of Duty Mobile
 img: /_media/call-of-duty-mobile-50.jpg
 dates: 3rd November, 2022
 times: TBD
 venue: Online
-description: T﻿BD
+description: TBD
 rules: >-
   * It is not allowed to switch to the spectator mode.
 If a player is caught using the spectator mode, that team will automatically have to forfeit the